 Documents required for setting up a private limited company

 Articles of Association (articles) – these are the written rules, agreed by the directors, shareholders, and company secretary, about how the company will be run.

 Memorandum of Association – this is a legal agreement by all the initial shareholders of the company, agreeing to its formation.
 The wording of this document is exact and must remain unchanged to be valid.
 A template for this document is available from Companies House.

 Statement of Capital – this is a document that gives the details of the company’s shares and the rights attached to them.

 Once your company is registered you will receive a Certificate of Incorporation, with the company’s number and the date of incorporation.
-Within 3 months of startup, your company will also need to register for Corporation Tax.
+Remember you will also need to inform HMRC when you start to trade.

 To explore simple accounting solutions for your new company’s trading and tax records, get in touch with Allsquare today 0131 343 1510.